The1029A/Nexity/README.md

 - 👋 Discord Community Server: https://discord.gg/5wvJhj5jJZ
 - 🚀 Discordlist.gg: https://discordlist.gg/bot/1340816638009806868

-By inviting EasyShield, you agree to the terms and conditions outlined in the license agreement.
+By inviting Nexity, you agree to the terms and conditions outlined in the license agreement.